 There are more than one hundred stalls at Helsinki Christmas Market offering a wonderful pot pourri of beautifully-crafted gifts, Christmas ornaments, as well as locally-grown produce, fish, meats and prepared foods.
 Santa Claus pays daily visits and an old-fashioned merry-go-round spins in the centre of the square, providing free rides for children and a dose of nostalgia.

 Just a little more than half an hour outside of Helsinki, this small medieval city is picturesque anytime of year but during Christmas the old town of Porvoo is particularly charming and you might easily feel as if you are stepping back in time.

 Perfectly preserved colourful wooden houses and riverside huts dress up for the occasion and cobblestone streets are strung with lights.
 When it snows, this is truly a winter wonderland.
 Old-fashioned kick sleds or potkukelkkas are still a mode of transportation here, as they are in many small towns around the country.
 Locals embrace the season and ski the frozen river, and stroll through town to shop, eat in pretty cafes and meet with friends.

-Christmas officially begins with a ceremony in Old Market Square on November 26th and there are festivities throughout the month of December.
+Christmas officially begins with a ceremony in Old Market Square on at the end of November and there are festivities throughout the month of December.
 The thriving community of artists living here ensure you will find something locally-made and authentic.